bcgov/site-status-checker/README.md

 FTP sites and local file shares cannot be used.
 E.g. `ftp://` or `\\`.

-### Unavailable
+### No Response

-Addresses that do not receive a response will be labeled `Unavailable`.
+Addresses that do not receive a response will be labeled `No Response`.

 This may mean that the address is wrong, has been moved without providing a redirect or is down.